-CLIPS has several multifield slot functions as shown in the following list.
+CLIPS has several multifield slot functions as shown in the following table.

-'''

-slot-replace$: Replace the specified range.

-slot-insert$: Insert the specified range.

-slot-delete$: Delete the specified range.

-'''
+slot-replace\$Replace the specified rangeslot-insert\$Insert the specified rangeslot-delete\$Delete the specified range

 A multifield slot with no values, e.g., the empty multifield value (), may be assigned to a slot with a (multiple) facet.
 Note that there is a difference between a slot with an empty multifield value () and an unbound slot.
 If you think of an empty multifield value as analogous to an empty bus, you can see there is a difference between no people (unbound slot) and a bus with no people (empty multifield value, ()).